Aman035/solidity-learnings/3-lottery/README.md

   1. A subscription should be created.
   2. Subscription should be funded using LINK Token - for local one needs to deploy a mock LINK Token
   3. Raffle Contract should be added as a consumer to VRFCoordinatorV2 - foundry-devops is used for getting the latest deployed Raffle contract so that it can be added as consumer. ( For this ffi should be true in foundry.toml )
+  4. We added deployerKey in deploy script since only the address which created the subscription can add the raffle contract as a consumer, there using the default anvil key won't work and deployer script will fail.